yft22/sec-gate-oidc/docs/2-installation-guide.md

 Note:

 * afb-oidc-webui: is an optional angular/html5 frontend.
-If you do not use Angular, you rather check basic HTML/JS testing UI and write your own one.
+If you do not use Angular, you should check basic HTML/JS testing UI and write your own one.

-* sec-gate-fedid-binding: is the companion binding that handle federation database.
-It implements local an identity storage with an sqllite backend.
-Identity store is implemented as an external binding to allow developer to replace it with there preferred identity store model.
+* sec-gate-fedid-binding: is the companion binding that handles the federation database.
+It implements locally an identity storage with a sqllite backend.
+The Identity store is implemented as an external binding to allow developers to replace it with their preferred identity store model.

 # Quick test

 ## start afb-sec-gate-oidc samples
-Use one of the default config template to write your own one and start the binder with your own oidc-config.json
+Use one of the default config templates to write your own one and start the binder with your own oidc-config.json

 ```
  # check with PAM login as fake IDP
  afb-binder --config=/my_config/oidc-local.json
 ```
-**Note:** *any test with as external authority require a minimum level of remote configuration.
+**Note:** *any test with an external authority requires a minimum level of remote configuration.
 Check specific IDPs requirement before trying oidc-oauth2.json samples.*

 ## Connect to HTML5 test page